NHS app: Added features

 Since 2020, facial verification can be used to authenticate new sign-ups to the app.
 To take advantage of this, users submit a photo from an official document such as a passport or a driving licence.
-The app's developers said this feature could also be used for COVID-19 "immunity passports" providing documented proof of users' immunity due to a past infection, an idea which has proved controversial.
+The app's developers said this feature could also be used for COVID-19 "immunity passports" providing documented proof of users' immunity due to a past infection, an idea which proved controversial.

 Since 17 May 2021, the app can display COVID-19 vaccination records, initially to assist users in proving their vaccination status when travelling overseas.
 In the following months, this feature was given the name 'NHS COVID Pass' and began to be used by venues and businesses in England.

+The app has been further developed to allow users to manage healthcare services for others, such as parents or spouses.

 Statistics

+As of December 2023, 33.6 million people were registered with the NHS app.